How Can You Streamline Work from Home to Benefit More?

 When we are at the office, team leads or managers have face-to-face interactions with a group or individuals for regular status updates of projects.
 It is the pull mode.

 But as the architecture changed, we realized the need for the push mode.
 We pushed the ownership of a project to the concerned employee.
-In this new method, we asked them to publish the work status and not to wait for being asked by their supervisors.
+In the work from home method, we asked them to publish the work status and not to wait for being asked by their supervisors.
 This ensured a seamless flow in operation as update logs helped in improving synchronization.

-A Stanford report claims that productivity increases by 13% when people are working from home.
+A Stanford report claims that productivity increases by 13% when people work from home.
 But you need the right process to capitalize on it.

 To effectively put the system into practice, you can try making the following things mandatory.

 In remote setups, we were facing was a communication gap.
 Views were lacking clarity and misalignments in the flow were happening.
 To curb that, we ensured a practice of documentation.
 Yes, it took time but we got things streamlined.